belindamo/quartz/content/🏡 earth/Computer Science/papers (temp)/DiffPool.md

 # Notes

-The problem that DiffPool addresses is >> allowing for *hierarchical* representations of graphs.
+DiffPool addresses this type of representation of graphs >> allowing for *hierarchical* representations of graphs.
 In order words, subgraph classification.
 <!--LEARN:rsimFhaa-->

 Diffpool is a module that allows for >> differentiable graph pooling to generate hierarchical graph representations and combine with various GNNs in an e2e fashion.